leaksignal/leaksignal/docs/docs/Policy/Endpoints/Token Extraction.md

 # Body Extraction

 Similar to token extraction, leaksignal also supports extracting metadata from specific fields in a request/response body.
-The way this works is simpler than Token Extraction, you just supply a mapping of keys and json paths and the first json path to match during parsing will have its value placed under that key in the resulting proto.
+The way this works is simpler than Token Extraction, you just supply a mapping of keys and json paths and any value that matches that path during parsing will have its value placed in the resulting proto.

 ## Example: